-- Now we have trained our model, we can apply it to our test corpus to annotate our data. - Create a "testing" corpus and populate it from the corpora/testing directory. - (You may wish to remove your training corpus and its documents, to avoid confusion) - To apply the model, we need to have comment annotations without rating features on the default AS.
+- Create a "testing" corpus and populate it from the corpora/testing directory. - To apply the model, we need to have comment annotations without rating features on the default AS.
 These will give us the instances to classify.
-A simple JAPE Transducer can do this. - Create a JAPE PR using the grammar machine-learning/copy_comment_spans.jape - Insert the grammar in the pipeline after the Annotation Set Transfer PR. - Set the transducer parameters: - inputASName = "Key" - outputASName = ""
+A simple JAPE Transducer can do this. - Create a JAPE PR using the grammar machinelearning/copy_comment_spans.jape - Insert the grammar in the pipeline after the AS Transfer PR. - Set the transducer parameters: - inputASName = "Key" - outputASName = ""